MicrosoftDocs/microsoft-salescopilot-docs/articles/suggested-tasks-collab-space.md

     If task suggestions are available, you'll see the **Suggested tasks** card for a post in the channel.

 2. In the **Suggested tasks** card, review the suggested tasks.
-Task name, assignee, and due date.
+Task name, assignee, and due date are shown for each task.

 3. If required, edit the task details inline.
 You can change the task name, assignee, and due date.